NOW AVAILABLE ON NETFLIX IN AUSTRALIA AND NEW ZEALAND

 Crowdfunding mission accomplished

-In December 2023 we received a wonderful gift for the Kingdom of Fungi.
+In December 2023 we received a wonderful gift for

-A philanthropist from the US, has donated not only the remaining dollars we need to reach our FOLLOW THE RAIN outreach crowdfunding target but some additional funds that will fully finance a study guide for schools and tertiary institutions, and a “how to” handout on the pathways to study mycology.
+FOLLOW THE RAIN outreach crowdfunding target but also some additional funds that will fully finance a study guide for schools and tertiary institutions and a “how to” handout on the pathways to study mycology.

-We thank you all.
-You are big hearted humans making a difference for all of us.
+You are big-hearted humans making a difference for all of us.

 Outreach campaign